 Illinois Central College is committed to the philosophy that all employees and students have a right to work and be educated in a discrimination-free environment.
 This encompasses freedom from discrimination based on race, color, sex, sexual orientation, religion, national origin, age, disability, veteran or marital status.
 Any such discrimination undermines the integrity of the employment relationship and the educational experience.
 Title VII of the Civil Rights Act of 1964, as amended, includes sexual harassment as a prohibited form of sex discrimination for employees, and Title IX of the Educational Amendments of 1972 prohibits sexual harassment of students.
 The Illinois Human Rights Act of 1980 also renders sexual harassment illegal.
 For these reasons, the following policy was developed.

-It is the policy of Illinois Central College to maintain an environment which respects the dignity and worth of all members of the institutional community, and is harmonious with the College’s mission of educating and providing services.
+It is the policy of Illinois Central College to maintain an environment that respects the dignity and worth of all members of the institutional community and is harmonious with the College’s mission of educating and providing services.
 To this end, harassment of faculty, staff, administrators, and students at Illinois Central College based on race, color, sex, sexual orientation, religion, national origin, age, disability, veteran or marital status, is unacceptable conduct, is in violation of this policy, and will not be tolerated.
 Retaliatory action against a person reporting sexual or other forms of harassment and intentional false accusations are also prohibited.
 Individuals in violation of this policy are subject to severe disciplinary action, up to and including suspension, discharge, or expulsion.

 Definition of Sexual Harassment